 VHF/UHF or HF.
 Are you intending to mostly talk locally or do you wish to jump straight into talking worldwide.

 Will you operate from your home QTH or mobile?
 Is your QTH suitable due to antenna space, noise levels, RF safety distances or will you operate mobile away from noise.
-Have you considered SOTA and POTA?
+Have you considered SOTA, POTA and BOTA?

 What antenna(s) do you have room for at you QTH.
 Does your QTH have a lot of noise?
 Do you have tolerant neighbours?